-To support this cultural change, you need to adopt some self-service analytics best practices such as:
+To support this cultural change, you need to adopt some best practices.

 Organizational readiness: Every organization goes through an evolution phase in BI.
 It is important to assess the level of BI and analytics capabilities an organization possesses to understand the level of analytics its users have.
 This will help in determining the type of self-service tool required for the organization.
-Readiness doesn’t just mean the deployment of technology, data readiness; it is dependent on the business to be ready to make decisions based on leveraging data rather than just business instinct.
+Readiness doesn’t just mean the deployment of technology, but data readiness.
+It is dependent on the business to foster a data-driven culture and be ready to make decisions based on leveraging data rather than just business instinct.

 Internal Collaboration: Self-service analytics actively promotes the adoption of organization-wide collaboration.
 Primarily between three groups of stakeholders.
 Collaboration between end-users leveraging the solution, analysts supporting the non-skilled personnel, and the IT professionals managing the overall data ingestion.
 Intra-organization collaboration ensures the right data is there for analysis, the right insights are extracted from the data, and both agility and accuracy is maintained while delivering crucial business intelligence.

-Data readiness: For BI to positively impact a business, believing in data accuracy plays a significant role; therefore, ensure a robust practice of data governance in place.
-Make data governance part of an organization’s culture and not just aligned or a responsibility of a central team.
-Collaboration between the IT and business units is crucial with business providing continuous feedback on the data quality levels.
-Data quality practices also govern a well-defined and easy to understand data definitions.
+Data readiness: For BI to positively impact a business, believing in data accuracy plays a significant role; therefore, ensuring a robust practice of data governance is in place.
+Make data governance part of an organization’s culture and not just aligned or the responsibility of a central team.
+Collaboration between the IT and business units is crucial with businesses providing continuous feedback on the data quality levels.
+Data quality practices also govern well-defined and easy-to-understand data definitions.
 Influencing people in the right way to adopt the data governance culture is strategic to the success of self-service analytics.

 Course5 Intelligence offers Discovery, an AI-driven Augmented Analytics solution, which is geared toward helping your organization adopt a cultural change towards democratization.
-A shift to an insights-first culture, where decision making is dependent on data analytics and business intelligence.
+A shift to an insights-first culture, where decision-making is dependent on data analytics and business intelligence.
 A cutting-edge tool with a centralized search index, for efficient querying from a self-learning knowledge base.
-Ask questions of your data using natural language, let automation analyze your data, and access contextual insights in real-time.
+Ask questions about your data using natural language, let automation analyze your data, and access contextual insights in real time.

 Sign up to get the latest perspectives on analytics, insights, and AI.